Modelling fixed rate vanilla bonds in LUSID

 • The settleDays field in a flow convention is deprecated, and resetDays is ignored for fixed-rate bonds.
 The scope and code fields can be ignored unless you are loading a flow convention from a library.

-• If you do not specify an exDividendConfiguration object, a bond has no ex-dividend period.
+• If you omit the exDividendConfiguration field, a bond has no ex-dividend period.

 • If the first coupon payment is irregular, specify the firstCouponPayDate field.